MathyouMB/website/src/content/articles/software-engineering-skills-to-stand-out.md

 draft: false
 ---

-With recent tech industry mass layoffs leading to fewer opportunities for early talent, finding your first software engineering internship can definitely feel like an uphill battle.
+With recent tech industry layoffs leading to fewer opportunities for early talent, finding your first software engineering internship can definitely feel like an uphill battle.

-I often find myself discussing with students how they can stand out among the sea of applications, and one key observation I've made is that many students **struggle to showcase** skills relevant to **building production-quality software** or the **daily responsibilities of a full-time** software engineer.
+I often talk to students about how they can stand out in a sea of applications, and one key observation I've made is that many students struggle to showcase skills relevant to **building production-quality software** or the **daily responsibilities of a full-time** software engineer.
+Without much industry experience, it’s hard for these students know what skills hiring managers value or what’s really expected of entry-level engineers.

-Now, it might seem obvious that if you're applying for a software engineering position, these are the skills you’d want to highlight.
-However, students with limited industry experience often lack the knowledge to identify which skills are most relevant in today’s industry or fully understand what’s expected of junior engineers.
-This knowledge gap leaves many unable to effectively tailor their applications to align with what hiring managers are looking for.

 To help bridge this gap, **I’ve compiled a list of skills** to emphasize on internship and entry-level resumes that will help you stand out to potential employers.

-This article is intended to serve as a guide for **self-learning**—a roadmap of next steps for those struggling to find employment and unsure how to strengthen their resumes.
+To be clear, you by no means need to master everything on this list to secure your first internship.
+Lots of students will secure jobs with just what they've learned in school and most will know a only a small subset of what I've listed below.
+Think of this article as a guide for **self-learning** or a roadmap of next steps for those unsure how to strengthen their resumes.

-To be clear, you don’t need to master everything on this list to secure your first internship, and I’m not suggesting that every employed student possesses these exact skills.

-In fact, most computer science programs typically only cover 2–3 of the skills listed below, and many students do find jobs based solely on what they’ve learned in school.

-However, these skills stand out precisely because not everyone knows them—making them valuable tools to differentiate yourself from the thousands of other students applying for the same roles.

 ## Quick Checklist